ismasan/sourced/README.md

 ![command, events, reactions](docs/images/sourced-arch-diagram.png)

 * **Commands** are _intents_ to effect some change in the state of the system.
 Ex. `Add cart item`, `Place order`, `Update email`, etc.
 * **Events** are produced after handling a command and they describe _facts_ or state changes in the system.
-Ex.
-'Item added to cart', 'order placed', 'email updated'.
+Ex. `Item added to cart`, `order placed`, `email updated`.
 Events are stored and you can use them to build views ("projections"), caches and reports to support UIs, or other artifacts.
 * **State** is whatever object you need to hold the current state of a part of the system.
 It's usually derived from past events, and it's just enough to interrogate the state of the system and make the next decision.

 #### Deciders